dragonexpert/database_helper/README.md

 * The plugin has a priority rate for global_start designed to execute first.
 Make sure any plugin hooks use a value higher than 0.

 ## Contributing
-* The main way contributions can be made is by creating more files to support other database systems.
 * Feature suggestions and bugs can be reported here by opening an issue.
+* Creating a way to add a foreign key to an existing table in SQLite.